ampl/mp/doc/rst/model-guide.rst

 are multiplied out so that coefficients of individual quadratic terms can be extracted.
 If the solver natively handles quadratic terms, then the quadratic coefficients are passed to the solver, which decides whether and how to handle them.
-Otherwise, quadratic terms are linearized where possible, such as where one of the operands is a binary variable.
+Otherwise, quadratic terms are linearized where possible, such as where one of the operands is a binary variable, or approximated.

 Other expressions involving these operators are converted, where possible, to simpler quadratic expressions and equality constraints through the use of auxiliary variables;